techcapo/hodlao/README.md

 1. HODLAO transfers HODL (and other holdings) to the new multisig
 1. HODLAO transfers the sale price to the seller

+## Liquidation

+In case a simple majority of the HODLAO members (7 of 13) decide to list the shroom for sale, HODLAO will transfer HODL to a trusted third party (Kenny has graciously agreed to help HODLAO with this) who will list the shroom for sale and will split the proceeds equally between the 13 holders.

 ## Technical Considerations

 Here are some considerations we have discussed in detail (12 angry men style) while setting up HODLAO.